ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletingbundle.md

 To remove the Hybridity Bundle license from your VMware vCenter Server® instance, you must replace the VMware NSX® and VMware vSAN™ rental license keys with Bring Your Own License (BYOL) keys in the VMware vSphere® Web Client.
 Additionally, you must open a support ticket to cancel charges for the rental licenses.

-Downgrading your license might cause your vCenter Server instance to fail.
-You can choose to downgrade a license at your own risk, but first consider the functions that are not available when you downgrade.
+Reverting your license to an earlier version might cause your vCenter Server instance to fail.
+You can choose to revert a license to an earlier version at your own risk, but first consider the functions that are not available when you are reverting.
 For more information, see [Comparison chart for VMware component editions](/docs/vmwaresolutions?topic=vmwaresolutions-solution-appendix).
 {:important}

 ## Important considerations before you remove the Hybridity Bundle from a multi-site environment